-- 6. Provide a detailed description of any surgical procedure or other stressful procedure. - a.
+Pro vide a detailed description of any surgical procedure or other stressful procedure. a.
 Will anesthesia be used?
 (If not, provide a justification, both scientific and ethical).
-Yes\\\\No\\\\

-If this project does not require survival surgery check here. \\\\\.
-If checked, go to item 7.
+Yes No If this project does not require survival surgery check here If checked, go to item 7. b.

-- b.
 Will analgesic agents be used, either for surgery or post-surgery or procedure?
 (If not, provide a justification, both scientific and ethical).
-Yes No - c.
+Yes No c.
 All surgical procedures must meet requirements for sterile surgery, pre-/post-operative care and recordkeeping.
-State where the logs of the surgery and pre-/post-operative care are stored. - d.
-What agent will be used for anesthesia? - e.
-What dose of this agent will be used? - f.
-How will this agent be administered? - g.
-How will post-operative pain and distress be monitored? - h.
+State where the logs of the surgery and pre-/post-operative care are stored. d.
+What agent will be used for anesthesia? e.
+What dose of this agent will be used? f.
+How will this agent be administered? g.
+How will post-operative pain and distress be monitored? h.
 What pharmacologic and/or non-pharmacological agents will be used to control pain and distress?
-Your response must include a discussion of dose and effective duration of analgesic drug. - i.
-How long will the animals be monitored following surgery? - 7.
-Provide endpoint criteria for when an animal will be removed from the experimental protocol.
-(Describe the monitoring of the wellbeing of the animals and the criteria for when a sick animal must be removed from the experiment.
-This applies to both animals that may become sick for reasons unrelated to the protocol and this applies to experiments where the experimental conditions have potential to cause stress or illness.
-For example, experimental protocols that involve potentially toxic agents, like anti-cancer drugs require a description of the endpoint criteria that may arise because of the experimental agent or procedure). - 8.
-Describe the method of euthanasia: - a What agent/procedure will be used for euthanasia? - b.
-What dose, volume, and concentration of the agent will be used to produce euthanasia? - c.
-What route will be used for administration of the agent? - 9.
-Describe worker education to promote worker safety regarding any potential hazards specific to this animal use application.
+Your response must include a discussion of dose and effective duration of analgesic drug. i.
+How long will the animals be monitored following surgery? the from pro illn req wide endpoint criteria for when an animal will be removed from the experimental protocol.
+(Describe monitoring of the wellbeing of the animals and the criteria for when a sick animal must be removed in the experiment.
+This applies to both animals that may become sick for reasons unrelated to the tocol and this applies to experiments where the experimental conditions have potential to cause stress or ess.
+For example, experimental protocols that involve potentially toxic agents, like anti-cancer drugs uire a description of the endpoint criteria that may arise because of the experimental agent or cedure).
+Des scribe the method of euthanasia: a What agent/procedure will be used for euthanasia? b.
+What dose, volume, and concentration of the agent will be used to produce euthanasia? c.
+What route will be used for administration of the agent? cribe worker education to promote worker safety regarding any potential hazards specific to this animal application.